krrishnarraj/krrishnarraj/README.md

-> **Open for remote contract roles** — GPU/CPU performance work, kernel optimization and benchmarking.
+> **Open for remote contract work** — GPU/CPU performance work, kernel optimization and benchmarking.

 Performance engineer.
 I make code go fast on multicore CPUs and GPUs, and I measure what the hardware can actually do rather than what the spec sheet claims.